 Dr. Gilbert is the recipient of Louisville Institute's First Book Grant for Minority Scholars, Howard University's Emerging Scholar Award, and Moorland-Spingarn Research Center's Andrew Mellon Summer Fellowship.
-He served as faculty collaborator for HUSD's Equipping the Saints: Promising Practices in Black Congregational Life research project, a three-year national study funded by the Lilly Endowment, Inc.
+He is a columnist for Sojourners magazine and has served as faculty collaborator for HUSD's Equipping the Saints: Promising Practices in Black Congregational Life research project, a three-year national study funded by the Lilly Endowment, Inc.

 Dr. Gilbert is an ordained Baptist minister and founder of The Preaching Project: Restoring Communities through Spoken Word (www.thepreachingproject.org), a website ministry promoting the nurture of the preaching life of ministers serving African American churches and communities.
 He has served congregations in Maryland, Texas, New York, New Jersey, and Kenya.